Snorps/noelytraboosting/README.md

-No Elytra Boosging Minecraft Mod
+# No Elytra Boosting - Minecraft Mod

 In modern versions with mending and rocket boosting, the elytra is effectively just survival flight that renders all other transport obsolete.